Introduction

 Give each pupil a seed large enough to write their initials on (e.g. a conker or acorn).
 Take the pupils outside and ask them to hide their seeds.

-Which animals hide seeds and why?
+Ask them: What animals hide seeds and why?
 What happens to these seeds?

 Activities

-How are the seeds dispersed?
-Ask a volunteer to stand on a chair and throw a sycamore seed in the air and another to gently blow a dandelion seed head.
+Get your pupils to either throw a sycamore seed in the air or to gently blow a dandelion seed head.
 Observe closely and describe what happens to the seeds.

-Imagine how much further the seeds would travel on a windy day.
-What are the features of seeds dispersed by wind?
 Ask for another volunteer to be an animal and attach some seeds with hooks (such as burdock seeds), to their clothing.
 You could use ping pong balls with velcro dots attached, to demonstrate the same effect.
 Ask them to jump up and down, the seed will remain firmly stuck until the 'animal' scratches itself.
-Online video clips will illustrate this further.

-Most likely to?
 In groups, explore and decide from a selection of seeds, which is their most likely method of seed dispersal.
-Base this on catagories such as size, weight, shape, hardness and colour.
-Use these characteristics to sort the seeds.
-Are there any common findings for seeds dispersed by wind or animals?
+Base this on categories such as size, weight, shape, hardness and colour.

 Use the resource make a seed spinner.
 Can you improve the design to make your seed travel a longer distance?
 Can you add features you have discovered in your investigations into seed dispersal and produce the perfect seed?